safespring/docs/content/container-platform/getting-started.md

    - **Projects:** Similar to Kubernetes namespaces but with additional features, such as resource quotas and role-based access control (RBAC).
    - **Templates:** Provide a mechanism to define a set of objects that can be instantiated together, often used to create complex applications.

 In order to start using Container platform a user must have access to a namespace/project.
 Every Kubernetes object is created inside a `Namespace`.
 It is just a sandbox where all the other objects are contained and separated from objects belonging to other namespaces.
-In OKD they are referred as `Projects`.
+In OKD they are referred as `Projects`, and the terms can be used interchangeable to some degree.

 !!! important
     By default users are not permitted to create new projects.
-New projects can be created via upport@safespring.com or official European Open Science Cloud instructions.
+New projects can be created via support@safespring.com or official European Open Science Cloud instructions.

     For more information on Projects and quotas see [Projects](projects.md) section.